mapr-demos/predictive-maintenance/README.md

 ```

 ## STEP 3 - Save MQTT stream to OpenTSDB:

+This process sends the MQTT data stream to OpenTSDB, where it will be loaded by Grafana in a dashboard.

 Update `localhost` with the hostname of the node running OpenTSDB.

 ```